steelwheels/JSTerminal/Documents/UsersManual.md

 # JSTerminal: Terminal application for JavaScript shell

 ## Introduction
-The *JSTerminal* is a terminal application to execute JavaScript shell.
+The *JSTerminal* is a terminal application.
+This application has following features:
+* _JavaScriptable_: You can write shell script by JavaScript.
+* _Controllable_: Support Cocoa Scripting to be controlled by AppleScript

-The JavaScript shell (named *jsh*) is extended JavaScript to make shell scripting easier.
+The JavaScript shell (named *jsh*) is supported.
+It extend JavaScript to make shell scripting easier.
 See [jsh language manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-lang.md) and [jsh system manual](https://github.com/steelwheels/JSTools/blob/master/Document/jsh-sys.md) for more details.

-This application is open source software.
+This product is open source software.
 If you have any question or suggestions please send e-mail to [Steel Wheels Project](mailto:steel.wheels.project@gmail.com) or write issue to the [Github repository](https://github.com/steelwheels/JSTerminal).

 This is a sample screen short of this application.